jderusse/docker-dns-gen/README.md

 When coupled with dns-sync, you can force all containers to use this DNS by updating the docker's default options

+    # For systemd users (Fedora and recent Ubuntu versions) :
+    $ vim /lib/systemd/system/docker.service
+    # append the --bip="172.17.42.1/24" --dns="172.17.42.1" options to the ExecStart line
+    # then
+    $ sudo systemctl daemon-reload

+    # For other users
     $ vim /etc/default/docker
     DOCKER_OPTS="--bip=172.17.42.1/24 --dns=172.17.42.1"

+    # In any cases
     $ sudo service docker restart

   [docker-gen]: https://github.com/jwilder/docker-gen